-Dance and virtual reality: A promising treatment for urinary incontinence in elderly womenJanuary 14th, 2014 in Diseases, Conditions, Syndromes /
+Dance and virtual reality: A promising treatment for urinary incontinence in elderly womenJanuary 14, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Virtual reality, dance and fun are not the first things that come to mind when we think of treating urinary incontinence in senior women.
 However, these concepts were the foundations of a promising study by Dr. Chantal Dumoulin, PhD, Canada Research Chair in Urogynaecological Health and Aging, a researcher at the Institut universitaire de gériatrie de Montréal, and an associate professor in the Physiotherapy Program of the Rehabilitation School at Université de Montréal, and her master's student, Miss Valérie Elliott.